5 Tips for avoiding Mother’s Day Disappointment

 4. Make a rain check?

 Some holidays are just inconvenient.
 This Sunday, my son has a surf contest, and my husband works.
 He still plans to take me out to dinner (he’s really good like that,) but the reality is, I’m not going to be walking around on flower petals all day.
-SO…being the smarty-pants that I’ve become, I have already made arrangements to spoil myself a little after Mother’s Day: I made an appointment to get a massage next week (the first in two years–so YES!
+SO… I have already made arrangements to spoil myself a little after Mother’s Day: I made an appointment to get a massage next week (the first in two years–so YES!
 I’ll appreciate it,) and I’ll extend that time to include a few hours to myself.

 The reality is that sometimes the restaurants are booked, or your kid is sick, or your husband

-completely drops the ball overlooks the holiday, and you just need to say “No worries!
+completely drops the ball overlooks the day and you just need to say “No worries!
 I’ll take a rain check.”
 As far as I see it, any day can be Mother’s Day.

 5. Keep perspective.

-On a more heart-felt note: This past year I have spent time with two amazing moms who have lost a child to cancer.
-I am currently praying for two more moms who have a child now battling cancer.
+On a more heart-felt note: This past year I have spent time with moms who have lost children to cancer, or are themselves fighting a disease.
+I am praying for moms who are battling for their lives.
 Hello perspective: These things make me slow WAY down and realize that when it all comes down…I really do want to just HOLD and LOVE those kids that have made me a mom.
 I want to remember the man who teams with me to raise them.
 And I want to ENJOY them all.

 If I can keep a healthy perspective at the front of my mind, then my Mother’s Day ought to be quite complete just hugging my boys every ten minutes until they can’t take it any more.
 No breakfast in bed, gift wrapped perfume, or day at the spa can compare to the incredible gift that my family is to me.
 Flaws and all.